dmachard/lua-dnsdist-ootb/README.md

 # What is this?

-Utility to configure [dnsdist](https://dnsdist.org/) in a quick way.
+LUA module to to configure [dnsdist](https://dnsdist.org/) in a quick way.

 Your configuration is composed of the following parts with **YAML** format:
 - `services`: DNS services to start (DNS, DoH, DoT)